Acute and Chronic Care Management

 Can lifestyle changes reverse it?

-They improve heart function and reduce risk; medication often remains necessary.
+They improve heart function; medication often remains needed.

 Management Approach